mitsuba-renderer/enoki/docs/gpu.rst

 and tends to be very fast (541 µs in the above example, most of which is caused by printing assembly code onto the console due to the high log level).

-The second step (``ptx compilation``) uses NVIDIA's `NVRTC
-<https://docs.nvidia.com/cuda/nvrtc/index.html>`_ framework to convert the PTX
-intermediate representation into concrete machine code that can be executed on the installed graphics card.
-This is orders of magnitude slower (43 ms in the above example) but only needs to happen once: whenever the same computation occurs again (e.g. in subsequent iterations of an optimization algorithm), the previously generated kernel is reused:
+The second step (``ptx compilation``) that converts the PTX intermediate representation into concrete machine code that can be executed on the installed graphics card is orders of magnitude slower (43 ms in the above example) but only needs to happen once: whenever the same computation occurs again (e.g. in subsequent iterations of an optimization algorithm), the previously generated kernel is reused:

 .. code-block:: python
+    :emphasize-lines: 7

     >>> b = FloatC(1)
     >>> b = b + b